annish-cmd/StoryKing/README.md

 3. Go to your profile settings → API Key
 4. Generate a new API key
 5. Add it to your `.env` file as `ELEVENLABS_API_KEY`

-⚠️ IMPORTANT: Never commit your `.env` file to version control.
-It has been added to `.gitignore` to prevent accidental commits.

 ## Internship Work Overview